Permanent Foundation Certificate

 At Tennessee Inspection Services, we are not structural engineers, but we have partnered with one of the country’s best engineering firms that specializes in the certification of permanent foundations and additions for manufactured housing.
 We can help you and your lender get the engineering certification needed for the permanent foundation of your manufactured home.
 Give us a call.
 We would love to help.

-Before an FHA loan, VA loan, or conventional loan (Fannie Mae or Freddie Mac) is approved, a profesional engineer must certify that the home is on a permanent foundation.
+Before an FHA loan, VA loan, or conventional loan (Fannie Mae or Freddie Mac) is approved, a professional engineer must certify that the home is on a permanent foundation.
 This is typically called an engineer’s foundation certification.
-Some manufactured homes are already on a permanent foundation, some are not.
 A professional inspection from Tennessee Inspection Services, LLC can determine compliancy to meet loan underwriter requirements.